iCliniq Logo

 The following methods can diagnose tympanosclerosis:

-• History and Clinical Examination: A detailed history of the patient to rule out symptoms like ear drainage, use of ototoxic drugs, and previous ear surgery is recorded.
+• Clinical Examination: A thorough patient history is noted to rule out ear drainage, use of ototoxic drugs, and prior ear surgery.
 The clinical examination of the ear is done by an ENT (ear, nose, and throat) specialist to evaluate any acute or chronic middle ear infection, ear swelling, perforated eardrum, and white plaque or chalk-like deposits present on the tissues of the eardrum, middle ear, and tympanic membrane should be ruled out.

-• Computed Tomography (CT) Scans: The computed tomographic scans for the temporal bone reveals a small, radio-opaque mass of tissue in the involved areas.
-It helps to diagnose the size and extent of the spread of calcification and hyalinization within the tympanic membrane and middle ear.
+• Computed Tomography (CT) Scans: The computed tomographic scans of the temporal bone reveal a small, radio-opaque mass of tissue in the involved areas.
+This helps diagnose the size and extent of the spread of calcification and hyalinization within the tympanic membrane and middle ear.

 • Transtympanic Endoscopy: The transtympanic endoscopic procedure is used to diagnose the immobility of ossicles and stapes fixation, especially in cases of myringosclerosis where restriction of the movement of ear ossicles is present.